Rotrics-Dev/rotrics-studio-app-issue/README.md

 # Only for managing issues of Rotrics Studio
-## When the time is right, we will open source the "Rotrics Studio"
+## When the time is right, we will open source.